adajuly/AniX/README.md

 ## Usage

-import and use the AniX library.
+use the pure AniX library.

 ```
 AniX.to(dom, 1, {